arielleshipper/donut-toast-engineering-onboarding/for-managers.md

 ## Toast’s Manager Prep Checklist

 **2 Weeks Before Start**
-:black_square_button: Place order for computer and any other hardware
+<br> :black_square_button: Place order for computer and any other hardware
-:black_square_button: Coordinate login provisioning with IT
+<br> :black_square_button: Coordinate login provisioning with IT
-:black_square_button: Notify the team that the new hire has accepted, and provide background info
+<br> :black_square_button: Notify the team that the new hire has accepted, and provide background info
-:black_square_button: Complete and customize the onboarding plan for your new hire
+<br> :black_square_button: Complete and customize the onboarding plan for your new hire

 **1 Week Before Start**
 _Scheduling_
 <br> :black_square_button: Plan the new hire’s first day, including orientation sessions, meetings, and lunch
-/n :black_square_button: Schedule 1:1s with key stakeholders
+<br> :black_square_button: Schedule 1:1s with key stakeholders
-  :black_square_button: Team lead
+<br> :black_square_button: Team lead
-  :black_square_button: Product manager
+<br> :black_square_button: Product manager
-  :black_square_button: Line manager
+<br> :black_square_button: Line manager
-  :black_square_button: Other
+<br> :black_square_button: Other

 _Learning_
-:black_square_button: Create learning goals and KPIs for 30 day, 60 day, and 90 day milestones; update in onboarding plan
+<br> :black_square_button: Create learning goals and KPIs for 30 day, 60 day, and 90 day milestones; update in onboarding plan
-:black_square_button: Identify a first ship/quick win project
+<br> :black_square_button: Identify a first ship/quick win project

 _Housekeeping_
-:black_square_button: Assign new hire a desk
+<br> :black_square_button: Assign new hire a desk
-:black_square_button: Pick and notify the onboarding buddy
+<br> :black_square_button: Pick and notify the onboarding buddy
-:black_square_button: Send the new hire calendar invites to recurring meetings
+<br> :black_square_button: Send the new hire calendar invites to recurring meetings
-:black_square_button: Add the new hire to internal mailing lists
+<br> :black_square_button: Add the new hire to internal mailing lists

 **1 Weekday Before Start**
-:black_square_button: Send new hire a welcome email that includes:
+<br> :black_square_button: Send new hire a welcome email that includes:
   * Schedule for Day 1, including arrival time
   * Directions to the office
   * Dress code